bk/dokumentaro/docs/content/customization.md

 ### Define a custom scheme

 You can add custom schemes.
 This involves adding a set of CSS variables scoped to a `body` class with the same name as the new scheme.
-For reference, here is the SCSS code for the dark color scheme (in `_vars.scss`):
+For reference, here is the SCSS code for the dark color scheme (from `_vars.scss`):

 ```
 body.dark {